 From car accidents to severe food poisoning and heart attacks, medical emergencies can happen to anyone, anytime, and anywhere.
-As an expat, it’s important that you are aware of how medical emergencies are dealt with in China, and how to prepare yourself in case you come across any unforeseen events.
-To help, we’ve created this informative guide containing key tips on preparing for and dealing with medical emergencies in the middle kingdom.
+As an expat, it’s important that you are aware of how medical emergencies are dealt with in China, and how to prepare yourself in case you come across any emergencies.

-Public hospital treatment in China is very affordable, but the quality of care, service levels, and cleanliness standards can vary significantly.
-Expats who wish to utilize the public system should be aware that you should be able to communicate in Mandarin, as most of the staff will not be able to speak English.
+Even though public hospital treatment in China is affordable, the quality of care, service levels, and cleanliness standards might not be the best.
+Expats who wish to utilize the public system should be aware that they should be able to communicate in Mandarin, as most of the staff are not able to speak English.

 Big Chinese public hospitals like Zhongshan in Shanghai have VIP clinics (gaogan bingfang).
-Most VIP clinics will have English-speaking doctors, offer more privacy compared to public hospitals, and will recognize many insurance companies.
-That being said, prices are much higher in VIP wings, e.g. staying in a VIP room will set you back by RMB 2,000+, whereas staying overnight at a “common” room would cost only RMB 50 to 100.
+Most of these VIP clinicshave English-speaking doctors, offer more privacy compared to public hospitals, and recognize many insurance companies.
+That being said, prices are much higher in VIP wings, e.g. staying in a VIP room will cost you around USD $867 a night.

 Please keep in mind that a lot of urgent VIP clinics may only operate during regular working hours, so you may end up in the local emergency room if you require emergency medical attention outside of these hours.

 While the many perks offered by foreign-run hospitals are indeed attractive, the price tag can easily cost over ten times the price charged for the same procedure at a public hospital.
-For instance, an emergency surgical procedure can cost anywhere between RMB 100,000 to 700,000!
+For instance, an emergency surgical procedure can cost anywhere between USD $14,400 to USD $101,213!
 With this in mind, relieving the potential financial burden with a comprehensive health insurance plan is essential.

 Looking to learn more about medical emergencies and your health insurance in China?
-Be sure to contact us today, and our experienced experts will be more than happy to offer impartial advice for your needs, as well as a free quote.
+Do not hesitate to contact Pacific Prime today.
+Our experienced experts will be more than happy to offer impartial advice for your needs.

 Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
 Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.